javierhonduco/blog/_posts/2016-12-20-machine-learning-and-emojis.md

 Even thought that our professor liked the result, I was expecting a higher accuracy tbqh.

-Machine learning and natural language processing are hard, but they are loads of fun! 😄
+Machine learning and natural language processing are hard, but now they look like being loads of fun to me! 😄

 ### Notes & links